Skip to content

 }

-1. Deploy topics - Services can immediately start publishing events
+1. Deploy topics — services can start publishing immediately

-3. Deploy pipeline - Data starts flowing to S3 and OpenSearch
+2. Deploy pipeline — the bridge Lambda is bundled, data starts flowing to partitioned S3

 Key Takeaways

-• Separate concerns: Topic creation vs. pipeline deployment
+• Separate concerns: topic creation vs. pipeline deployment are independent modules